 Renovating the Pavilions – The pavilions house University faculty who live side by side with our Lawn students, preserving Jefferson’s original intention to create an “Academical Village.”
 Read about the Pavilion X renovation.

 Conserving our Historic Gardens and Landscapes – The historic pavilion gardens, Lawn, alleys and associated landscapes of the Jeffersonian Grounds serve as parks and contemplative space for all UVA students, faculty and staff as well as visitors to the Grounds.

 Restoring the Lawn and Range – One distinction of the University of Virginia remains the Jeffersonian community of students on the Lawn and Range.
-Daily life is hard on 200 year old buildings.
-Read about current work on the West Range roofs.
+Daily life is hard on 200-year-old buildings.
+Read about work on the West Range roofs.

 Restoring the Hotels – The Hotels of the Range once housed merchants who served the early University communities and served as their dining halls.
 Today they house important UVA student services, classrooms and even residents.
 Check the Hotel A Historic Structure Report.